 I totally agree.
 Plus, there are some pretty epic views of Half Dome throughout the trail.
 It is definitely a challenging hike (coming down is almost as hard as going up, and I was cursing myself towards the end).
 It’s important to keep your expectations in check if you are visiting Yosemite in fall and are considering doing the hike!

 What Vernal Falls and Nevada Falls are supposed to look at when they’re at full flow

-Bridal Veil, Vernal, and Nevada Falls Run Year-Round…
+Bridal Veil, Vernal, Nevada, and Lower Yosemite Falls run year round, BUT…

-…but the water flow may have slowed down to a trickle, especially at Bridal Veil.
+…the water flow usually slows down to a trickle, especially at Bridal Veil.

 Vernal Falls and Nevada Falls, which are the highlights of the Mist Trail, are fed by the Merced River so they tend to have a little bit more water flowing.
-However, it will have slowed down considerably compared to the spring and summer months, which is a bit of a disadvantage of visiting Yosemite in the fall.
+However, it will have slowed down considerably compared to the spring and summer months, which is a bit of a disadvantage of visiting Yosemite in October or November.

 If you are planning to hike the Mist Trail, do be aware that you might not get very much mist, which might be a disappointment since “mist” is in the name.

 Some Roads May Be Closed if You Visit in Late Fall